Addvilz/ruice/README.md

 >
 > \- *Me, a minor Ruby hater*

+Ruice is a DIC container implemented in less than 150 lines of Ruby code.

+It allows for:

+- Automatic injection in instance props
+- Configuration properties
+- Autowiring by class name

 ## Development status

 I literally wrote this in 12 minutes.
 Are you mad?